dbacall/CV/README.md

-## Tech CV notes

-Babylon Health - check for jobs

-Say why sofware engineering is so important to you

 https://blog.makersacademy.com/how-i-evaluate-developers-for-my-team-789276000cab

 work experience - keep it lean and concise. keep it relevant to tech.
 Be prepared to expand about anything you write.